 “The Master Jesus is regarded by Theosophists, was regarded by Alice Bailey and was later regarded by students of the “Ascended Master Teachings” as the Master of the Sixth Ray. (…) they believe that the Master Jesus is still the Chohan of the Sixth Ray and that Maitreya is still the World Teacher.”

 Perhaps, Alice Bailey and crew believed that.
-It’s not Theosophy.
+It’s not our understanding.

-The “Master Jesus” is not a theosophical concept.
+The “Master Jesus” is not a theosophical idea.